FAQs

 • Do I need a referral?

 A referral is not necessary to see a psychologist, though it is strongly encouraged.
-If you would like to see Braden without a referral, please call or email Braden to discuss your circumstances before booking.
+If you would like to self-refer, please call or email first to discuss your circumstances before booking.

 • How can I prepare for my first session?